XTH1114/Local-Trained-LLM-from-scratch/README.md

 # Local-Trained-LLM-from-scratch

 This repository contains the necessary files and instructions to train a small Language Model (LLM) from scratch on your local machine using an external dataset.
 The `training.ipynb` Jupyter Notebook file walks you through the process step-by-step, enabling you to build and experiment with a foundational LLM for various natural language processing tasks.
-Codes are based on STAT 8931 at UMN.
+Codes are revised from STAT 8931 at UMN.

 ## Overview